What is a personal statement?

 Tips for brainstorming

 It can be difficult to know where to begin, especially when writing about oneself.
 You can start a file or notebook, beginning to list awards you have won, important milestones, struggles, and accomplishments, illustrative anecdotes, and relevant experiences.
 If stuck, you can ask parents, teachers, mentors, peers, coworkers, or supervisors what should be included in an essay about your life, interests, and achievements.
-You can also read sample essays on the Purdue Owl website and consult the site’s section titled “Questions to ask yourself before you write.”
-In addition, you can consult the Colgate website which lists helpful pre-writing questions.
+You can also read Examples of Successful Statements (Purdue OWL) and see questions you can ask yourself before you write in the Personal Statement Guide (Purdue OWL).

 Personal statement structure